lsafonso/Text-to-Speech-AWS-Lambda-Polly/README.md

 # Text-to-Speech Converter with AWS Lambda

 A beautiful, production-ready React TypeScript application that converts text to speech using AWS Lambda and Amazon Polly.
-The frontend communicates directly with AWS API Gateway endpoints for seamless speech synthesis.
+The frontend communicates directly with AWS API Gateway for fast, secure, and serverless speech synthesis.
 ## Preview
 <img width="1315" height="912" alt="image" src="https://github.com/user-attachments/assets/dfe7461a-d23e-4a3b-884f-19f6ecc1ca5a" />